Skip to main content

 Frequently Asked Questions

-VERLIES II is a hack and slash game with fantasy theme.
+VERLIES II is a survival hack and slash game with fantasy and dark fantasy themes.

 VERLIES II is available on PC and Windows.